awpala/my-omscs-notes/cs-6200/07-P3L1-scheduling.md

 A further **modification** that is sensible for round robin scheduling is rather than to wait for tasks to yield explicitly, instead to interrupt them so that they are **interleaved** (i.e., such that the tasks currently in the system are "mixed" together).
 Such a mechanism is called **timeslicing**.

-For example, in the the figure shown above, each task is assigned a timeslice of one time unit (e.g., `1s`), and operates over this fixed interval and then the system proceeds onto the next task in a round-robin manner via the runqueue (with a corresponding interruption of the current task, if necessary), and thus the system proceeds in this manner until all tasks complete execution.
+For example, in the figure shown above, each task is assigned a timeslice of one time unit (e.g., `1s`), and operates over this fixed interval and then the system proceeds onto the next task in a round-robin manner via the runqueue (with a corresponding interruption of the current task, if necessary), and thus the system proceeds in this manner until all tasks complete execution.

 Timeslicing will now be discussed in more detail in the following sections.